 There are plenty of bands that have built a career on writing the same song over and over.
 I would prefer to hear artists branch out and push themselves to make memorable and unique tracks on an album.
 However, I don’t think it’s necessary for musicians to reinvent themselves.
 Experimentation and diversity can hurt a recording just as easily as they can aid it.
 Typically, I look for songs that are distinct from one another but form a cohesive whole.

-The most important thing to me when judging overall quality is how many songs from the recording make it into in my Spotify playlists.
+The most important thing to me when judging consistency or overall quality is how many songs from the recording make it into in my Spotify playlists.
 Basically, this reflects whether or not I want to hear the song multiple times.
-If I cut out three songs from a nine-song recording, then this score is almost automatically going to be a six or a seven.
-However, if the remaining songs are exceptional, I may still rate the overall quality an eight.
-If the remaining songs are good, but not great, it may drop as low as a five.
+If I cut out five songs from a ten-song recording, then this score is almost automatically going to be a five, though it can shift slightly based on the quality of the remaining songs.

 I am a firm believer that memorable art is good art.
-If I can remember the details of a movie from 20 years ago, I am usually impressed by how good it is when I rewatch it.
-Similarly, if I hear an album 10 times and can’t recall a single song from it a year later, it is the mark of a mediocre album.
+If I can remember the details of a movie from 15 years ago, I’m usually impressed by how good it is when I rewatch it.
+On the other hand, if I hear an album 10 times and can’t recall specifics from it a month later, it’s the mark of a mediocre album.
 The memorability factor assesses how well the songs stick with me once I walk away from the recording.
 If I find myself humming a melody or if I have a strong desire to hear a particular song, then this rating will be high.

 I gave Nightstop’s album Dancing Killer a 93 / 100.
-Here is the breakdown of the scores for that album.
+Here’s the breakdown of the scores for that album.

 Technical Execution: 10